Chocolate Cheesecake

 - Velvety smooth texture that’s luxuriously creamy and never grainy

-- Rich, chocolate flavor that’s slightly tangy thanks to the cream cheese and not too sweet
+- Rich, chocolate flavor that’s slightly tangy and not too sweet

 - And glossy chocolate ganache on top.

-While this recipe produces restaurant-quality results, it isn’t overly complex to make.
-That being said – the ingredients can be pretty pricey.
+The ingredients for making cheesecake can be pretty pricey.
 So to ensure your success I’ve included a ton of tips and tricks.
+Be sure to read carefully through the details before before getting started.

 Tips for Making Chocolate Cheesecake

 - Make sure all your ingredients are at room temperature before getting started to ensure a smooth cheesecake consistency.
-Take the cream cheese, sour cream and eggs out of the fridge at least 30 minutes before getting started.
+Take the cream cheese, sour cream and eggs out of the fridge at least 30 minutes before.
 This ensures that everything mixes together properly without any lumps.

 - Using sour cream in the chocolate cheesecake keeps the consistency extra smooth, minimizes the risk of a grainy texture, and makes our cheesecake thick without being too dense.

 - For this recipe – make sure the dark chocolate you use is around 70% cocoa.
-You can use 60% if you prefer it a little sweeter, or 80% if you like more of a dark chocolate flavor but I wouldn’t use anything with a higher than 80%.
+You can use up to 80% if you like more of a dark chocolate flavor but I wouldn’t use anything with a higher than 80%.
 Otherwise, your cheesecake will taste bitter.

 - Add in the eggs last, be very careful not to mix the batter too much.
 You’ll want to beat in the eggs until it’s combined, but do not go any further.
 As you beat the eggs it adds air to the batter.
 When the cheesecake bakes the air will cause it to rise.
 Then as it cools the air will be released and the cheesecake can sink and crack.